 Brazil has received massive investment in their agricultural sector in recent years.
 Large hedge funds have invested in agricultural land, and valuations have increased substantially.
-The Brazilian government has tried to prevent foreigners from investing in their land.
-However, China has also made investments in the nation.
-China is the world's largest consumer of commodities as it is the country in the world with the biggest population.
+Even China has made investments in the nation.
+China is one of the world's largest consumer of commodities as it has one of the biggest populations in the world.

 Brazil is the world leader when it comes to coffee production.
 They are the largest producer in the world of high-quality Arabica beans.
 Vietnam is the world's biggest producer of Robusta beans.
 Colombia is the second largest producer of Arabica beans, but they are a distant second to Brazil.

 The path of least resistance for the price of coffee often depends on Brazil.
 Coffee is a very volatile commodity, and traders understand that Brazilian production dictates market direction.
 Each year, the coffee-growing regions in Brazil worry about threats of a freeze.
-On average, every five years a freeze in Brazil causes problems with the coffee crop.
 Adverse weather conditions will cause the price of coffee to soar.

 Brazilian coffee has an odd growing cycle.
 The nation switches between on and off years.
 In an “on” year there is ample and full production, during these years the Brazilians tend to replenish stockpiles.
 For example, the "off" year of 2019 experienced a 15% drop in arabica production compared to the previous crop.

 Soybeans are the primary focus of Brazilian agriculture.
 Brazil has become competitive in production with the U.S., the world's number one producer of beans.
-Almost all of the soybeans produced in the U.S. are the genetically modified soybeans.
-Brazil has been more reluctant to use this variety.
+As of 2014, both the U.S. and Brazil produce genetically modified soybeans.

 Corn is also a major crop in Brazil, but the U.S. dominates world corn production.
 Brazilian farmers have become efficient, but problems in Brazilian infrastructure have limited the ability of the country to achieve its potential.
 Brazil does not have the transportation and logistical system necessary to compete with the United States.
 Strikes and logistical problems are persistent problems Brazil faces.

-Most people think of Florida when it comes to orange juice.
-Florida was the world’s leader in orange juice production, but Brazil has taken over the lead in recent years.
+Most people think of Florida when it comes to orange juice, but Brazil has the lead in global orange juice production.
 The Brazilian climate and fertile arable soil of the nation provides an enormous potential for growth when it comes to many agricultural commodities in the South American country.